What is a Word Processor or Typist?

 |District of Columbia||$50,920|

-What Tools & Technology do Word Processors and Typists Use?
+Tools & Technologies Used by Word Processors and Typists

 - Microsoft Excel